top of page

 • Refuse to adjust environments for sensory comfort

-• Prioritise staff convenience over participant experience
+• Prioritise program convenience over participant experience

-🧡 What Inclusion Means at Loving Life
+What inclusion looks like at Loving Life

 Comments